future-wd/course-hugo-bootstrap-scss/readme.md

-# Full length course - HUGO SCSS/SASS building with HUGO
+# Full length course - SCSS/SASS building with HUGO

 This course takes you through the entire process of setting up HUGO to compile SCSS/SASS to CSS including installation of NPM packages and how to customise bootstrap via variables.